jirenius/resgate-test-app/README.md

 npm run start
 ```

-Open your favourite webapp and go to:
+Open your favourite browser and go to:

 ```
 http://localhost:8000/